zforster/zakforster/content/posts/lambda-or-fargate/index.md

 A key consideration when choosing between Fargate or Lambda is the execution duration supported by each compute engine.

-If your application requires long-running compute exceeding 15 minuets, for example when executing overnight batch jobs, then Fargate is the clear choice; Fargate tasks have no timeout and they can run for as long as is necessary until processing is complete.
+If your application requires long-running compute exceeding 15 minutes, for example when executing overnight batch jobs, then Fargate is the clear choice; Fargate tasks have no timeout and they can run for as long as is necessary until processing is complete.

 In contrast, Lambda is designed for shorter-lived use cases; the maximum Lambda execution duration is 15 minutes.
 Lambda could be a great option if you are developing a greenfield application that can take advantage of an event-driven architecture, or has lightweight workloads that you are confident can process within the time constraints.